12 Best Chest and Triceps Exercises (With Workout Routines)

 Know More: Tricep Dips At Home For Beginner For Bigger Arms

-The seated dumbbell tricep extension is one of the best exercises for isolating the muscles of the triceps.
+The seated dumbbell tricep extension is one of the best exercises for isolating the triceps muscles.

-Overhead extension exercises are particularly useful in targeting the long head of the triceps muscle.
-Having a larger and denser long head will give you an overall appearance of a larger tricep.
+Overhead extension exercises are beneficial in targeting the long head of the triceps muscle.
+A larger and denser long head will give you the overall appearance of a larger tricep.

 How To Do It